-The previous (2012-2017) Pierce County Hazard Mitigation Plan was used as a basis for the creation of this updated (2018-2023) Hazard Mitigation Plan.
+The previous (2018-2023) Pierce County Hazard Mitigation Plan was used as a basis for the creation of this updated (2022-2027) Hazard Mitigation Plan.
 The previous plan was used as guidance for hazard mitigation and disaster preparedness during its effective time period, and was judged to be a highly effective plan.
+The guidance from the previous plan was followed and the Hazard Mitigation Plan was discussed during other planning processes such as in the development of the 2017 Pierce County and the Cities of Blackshear, Offerman, and Patterson Comprehensive Plan Update.
 Therefore, the present update was created by editing and modifying the previous plan as needed.
 The previous plan's comprehensive range of Goals, Objectives, and Action Steps was updated as necessary to reflect changes that have occurred in the community since the last plan was adopted.
+A Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis was completed during the previous comprehensive plan update during which any issues related and mentioned in previous hazard mitigation plans were raised.
+The comprehensive plan drafting process includes a complete analysis and review of the situation in the community in order to prioritize goals, policies, and action items in line with the vision of the community.
+Having a hazard mitigation plan for the county assisted in the identification process for gaining situational awareness of the needs of the community.